Power Management on VMware Horizon Cloud on Microsoft Azure

 Schedule-Based Power Management Policies

-In addition to load-based power management policies, Horizon Cloud on Microsoft Azure also supports scheduled power management.
+In addition to load-based power management policies, Horizon Cloud Service - next-gen also supports scheduled power management.
 You can define specific schedules for each assignment in each pod to grow or shrink a given assignment or farm based on set-times.
-Power management schedules takes precedence over automated power management features applied as part of a user assignment or an RDSH farm in a Horizon Cloud on Microsoft Azure deployment.
+Power management schedules take precedence over automated power management features applied as part of a user assignment or an RDSH farm in a Horizon Cloud Service – next-gen deployment.

-You can define multiple power management schedules per VDI assignment or RDSH farm.
+You can define multiple power management schedules per Pool Group, regardless of Pool Group type.
 For example, you may want to define one power management schedule for standard workdays (such as 9AM to 5PM on Monday through Friday), and another power management schedule for weekends (such as 10AM to 3PM on Saturday and Sunday).

 Figure 4: Scheduling Power Management